Trismegiste/DokudokiBundle/README.md

 The trick is you can migrate between these stages when you develop your app and, for example, don't need to start over after a dirty prototype.
-You even can generate a model with the data you had stored into collections when you don't have one.
+You even can generate a model from the data you had stored into collections when you don't have one.

 See [Examples of using this dbal in PHPUnit Tests][*12]

 ### Black Magic is black
 If you have no model and a lot of forms to design, start with the "BlackMagic" stage.
+If an anemic model is enough for you, don't create one.
 It is full of magic methods, magic mapping and magic documents, it's like working with mockup.